jfhovinne/updater/README.md

 In the above example, the `drush update-website` command will search for updaters in the `/path/to/my/updaters` directory.
 It will search for files with filenames starting with `updater-` and ending with `.php`, then for functions having the same name as the filename, adding `_update` in the end.

 Filenames are sorted alphabetically, so `updater-0001-test.php` will be loaded - and its updater executed - before `updater-0002-another-test.php`.

-###Example
+There is only one updater per file, while each file can contain other PHP functions.

+The default path to search for updaters is `{DRUPAL_ROOT}/sites/all/drush/updaters`.

+### Examples

 If file `/path/to/my/updaters/updater-0001-test.php` contains the function `updater_0001_test_update`, this function will be executed.